Master of Education in Literacy 4+1 for Education Majors

 4. the impact you hope to have on a school community

-A 3.0 or higher undergraduate GPA is required for full admission.
+State teaching certification and a 3.0 or higher undergraduate GPA is required for full admission.

 Program Requirements